nauam/Courses/docs/administration/configuration/plugins/installing.md

 The plugin is now enabled, and any providers it defines can be used by nodes or projects.

-The QW Control server does not have to be restarted.
+The Rundeck server does not have to be restarted.

 ## Uninstalling or Updating